List of organizations designated by the Southern Poverty Law Center as hate groups: Racist skinheads

 The SPLC defines racist skinhead as "a particularly violent element of the white supremacist movement," often "referred to as the 'shock troops' of the hoped-for revolution."
 An offshoot of the skinhead subculture, racist skinheads promote antisemitism in addition to white supremacy.
 The SPLC's reports have noted that the racist skinhead movement "flourished during the 1980s through the 1990s and into the mid-2000s" but has declined since 2012, losing ground to "the racist 'alt-right' and new, younger neo-Nazi and white nationalist groups who are organizing themselves across diffuse social networking sites and platforms."
-The SPLC noted in its 2021 reportL "With almost no young recruits, the racist skinhead movement's prominence within this country's white power movement has diminished steadily for years."
+The SPLC noted in its 2021 report, "With almost no young recruits, the racist skinhead movement's prominence within this country's white power movement has diminished steadily for years."

 The following groups have been listed as active racist skinhead groups in the SPLC's annual reports (years in parentheses refer to the year in which the group is included):